German recipes aren't normally put into the category of being quick and easy to make. That, however, is about to change!

 Now you can WOW your family and friends with tantalizing and delicious German food.
 Food that is both easy AND quick to make AND delicious AND so traditionally German!

 That's me, Oma, on the right.
-And, only you'll know my secrets to preparing these dishes to resemble the old "tried and true" traditional methods with more modern ones.
+And, only you'll know my secretsand hacks to preparing these dishes to resemble the old "tried and true" traditional methods with more modern ones.

-Here are my two sweet granddaughters, Lydia (on the left) and Alana, showing off their 2019 Christmas presents: aprons and Oma's newest cookbook.
+Here are my two sweet granddaughters, Lydia (on the left) and Alana, showing off their 2019 Christmas presents: Oma's German aprons and my newest cookbook.
 These two have been so much fun to cook and bake with ever since they were little.
 We're looking forward to many more yummy kitchen adventures!

 Go ahead!
 Get out your pots and pans.
 Pull out your ingredients.
 Print off some recipes, and get ready to start cooking and enjoying easy, delicious German foods today!